frc971/971-Robot-Code/docs/source/Compiler.md

 -   `--force-empty-vectors` : When serializing from object API representation, force vectors to empty rather than null.

+-   `--flexbuffers` : Used with "binary" and "json" options, it generates data using schema-less FlexBuffers.

+-   `--no-warnings` : Inhibit all warning messages.

+-   `--cs-global-alias` : Prepend `global::` to all user generated csharp classes and structs.

+-   `--json-nested-bytes` : Allow a nested_flatbuffer field to be parsed as a vector of bytes in JSON, which is unsafe unless checked by a verifier afterwards.

 NOTE: short-form options for generators are deprecated, use the long form whenever possible.